killer8542/Idols/README.md

 Idols
 =====

-A collection of commands and player abilities
+A Minecraft plugin for CraftBukkit which provides a collection of commands and player abilities